j-yarbrough/j-yarbrough.github.io/src/media.md

 templateEngineOverride: njk,md
 eleventyNavigation:
   key: Other Media
-  order: 3
+  order: 4
 ---
 # Other Media

-Below you will find a sample of videos, podcasts, and other media in which Justin has appeared.
-To see articles Justin has written, be sure to check out the [writing](/writing) page.
+Below you will find a listing of videos and other media in which Justin has appeared.
+Listings of articles Justin has written and podcasts Justin has appeared on can be found on the [writing](/writing) and [other media](/media) pages.

-If you would like Justin to appear on a podcast or other media, you can [contact him.](/contact)
+If you would like Justin to  appear on your media project you can [contact him.](/contact)

 {% accordion "2", "Media Quoting Justin" %}